annnvv/hiking_upward_recommender/README.md

 To see the app, please visit [this link](https://share.streamlit.io/annnvv/hiking_upward_recommender/main/app/streamlit_app.py).

 ## Skills used:
-- Web scraping using requests and beautifulsoup
+- Web scraping using `requests` and `beautifulsoup`
+- Validating a dataframe using `pandera`
-- Content-based recommender systems using Apple's Turicreate
+- Content-based recommender systems using Apple's `Turicreate`
-- Creating reproducible virtual environments using conda and poetry
+- Creating reproducible virtual environments using `poetry`
-- Dockerizing the virtual environment
+- `Docker`izing the virtual environment
-- Deploying the recommender app using streamlit
+- Deploying the recommender app using `streamlit`

 ## Lessons learned:
 - The turicreate package doesn't run on windows (only mac, Linux, or Windox Linux subsystem)